edizquierdo/PerceptualCrossing/README.md

 # Perceptual Crossing Task

+Code and data for the Perceptual Crossing experiments, as described in work in two publications in Press:
-Work submitted to the Artificial Life Journal, January 2023.
+- Artificial Life Journal, January 2023.
+- Artificial Life Proceedings 2023.

 This is a replication and extension of the perceptual crossing simulation studies, which are aimed at challenging methodological individualism in the analysis of social cognition by studying multi-agent real-time interactions.